 The 2021/22 budget was set in February 2021 to balance with the help of Government Covid-19 related grants.
 The ongoing risk though is that the Council will not be able to return to previous levels of income if consumer habits permanently change and that the rate of inflation continues at close to double-digit levels, but the Government grants fall away as expected.
 Greater detailed budget monitoring and forecasting will be key to understanding 2022/23 in more detail, especially as events outside the Council's control play out with regards to inflation.
-The current cost of living crisis is expected to continue in 2022/23 and beyond, early identification of issues will help the Council take action to further mitigate overspends and reduce the impact on cash flows.
-A £1m earmarked reserve for inflationary pressures has been set aside to mitigate the risk of inflation related overspends in 2022/23 as well as the Council using existing reserves to support residents.
+Early identification of issues will help the Council take action to further mitigate overspends and reduce the impact on cash flows.
+A £1m earmarked reserve for inflation has been set aside to mitigate the risk of inflation related overspends in 2022/23.

-The Director of Resources regularly reports to the Council on the basis of the latest information available, so that the risks and opportunities can be considered and evaluated.
+The Interim Director of Resources regularly reports to the Council on the basis of the latest information available, so that the risks and opportunities can be considered and evaluated.
 The Medium-Term Financial Strategy will be regularly revisited during 2022/23 as it was in 2021/22, updating the assumptions.
 The outcome from forthcoming Government reviews of Business Rates and Fair Funding together with costs of decarbonisation during the decade and any implementation of food waste, leaves significant uncertainty for the financial position in the future.